 Claiming on your new build warranty

-It's crucial to report these issues in a timely manner, as delayed reporting can complicate the claim process.
+You must report these issues on time, as delayed reporting can complicate the claim process.